fredhutchio/r_machine_learning/class2.md

     - yardstick: measure the effectiveness of models using performance metrics
     - broom: convert the information in common statistical R objects into user-friendly predictable formats
     - dials: create and manage tuning parameters and parameter grids

+Maybe if we introduce all packages ahead of time we can just introduce the packages we will use in this class (rsample, parsnip, yardstick)

 **6. Training and testing**
   - We don't _need_ to do this for linear model but we will anyway (good practice)